Work in Ketchikan Transportation and Guest Services

 - Housing residents can either supply and prepare their own food or visit one of the many local dining establishments.

-Prospective employees may contact Michelle Gale at 907-225-2404 or firstname.lastname@example.org for more information on additional housing options.
+Prospective employees may contact their Ketchikan hiring manager for more information on additional housing options.

 Why Work in Ketchikan?

 A friendly family atmosphere, along with a vibrant and welcoming community and competitive pay scale, makes Ketchikan a great place to enjoy the summer.
-On days off employees can participate in the many exciting tours offered to the cruise ship passengers.
-Also, upon successful completion of the terms of the employment agreement, an attractive discounted travel program is available including cruises with Princess Cruises & Holland America Line.
+Ketchikan is a real Alaskan Community and where all of the local HAP managers choose to make our year round homes.
+Over the course of the summer, our seasonal employees have ample opportunity to integrate into the fabric of the community and experience our small town atmosphere while enjoying our modern amenities and great outdoors.
+On their days off, employees are encouraged to participate in the numerous fun and exciting tours offered to the cruise ship passengers at zero or minimal cost.
+As we like to tell our visitors and summer residents alike, “Our Lifestyle, Your Reward”.
+Upon successful completion of the terms of the employment agreement, an attractive discounted travel program may be available, including cruises with Princess Cruises, Holland America Line, and Seabourn.

 The Ketchikan Day Off Guide has more great recreation ideas!

-For Driver Guides, Roundtrip air transportation is provided between Ketchikan and Seattle at no cost to the employee, plus a fixed additional rate provided from recruiting divisions.
-All employees are met at the airport upon arrival in Ketchikan.
-Those wishing to provide their own transportation to and from Ketchikan are reimbursed up to $550.00 for their roundtrip travel.
-Please speak with the Ketchikan hiring manager for more information on travel arrangements.
+For Driver Guides, Roundtrip air transportation is provided between Ketchikan and Seattle at no cost to the employee and all employees are met at the airport upon arrival in Ketchikan.
+Those wishing to purchase their own transportation to and from Ketchikan are reimbursed up to $550.00 after completion of their seasonal work agreement.
+Please speak with a Ketchikan hiring manager for more information on travel arrangements and reimbursements.